FAIRmat-NFDI/nomad-north-voila/README.md

 By adding this plugin, the `voila` NORTH tool will become available in the `NORTH` tools registry of the NOMAD Oasis.

-By including `nomad-north-voila` plugin, a `voila` Jupyter environment with specific image tag (according to the Python package version) will be available in NORTH tools, but you can also switch to a specific `nomad-north-voila` image tag or different image using `nomad.yaml` configuration file:
+By including `nomad-north-voila` plugin, a `voila` container with a specific image tag (according to the Python package version) will be available in the NORTH tools, but you can also switch to a specific `nomad-north-voila` image tag or different image using the `nomad.yaml` configuration file:

 ```yaml
 plugins: